 Flu symptoms or a cold?

-With the flu you’ll have muscle aches and periods of chills and sweats as a fever comes and goes.
+Flu can cause muscle aches, chills and sweats as a fever comes and goes.
 You may also have a stuffy or runny nose, headache and sore throat.
-After the acute symptoms have subsided you may feel very weak and fatigued for up to two or three weeks.
+Flu can also make a person feel weak and fatigued for up to two or three weeks.

 Can I compare flu symptoms with cold symptoms?